-The high school EL services model consists of five EL teachers.
-All high school EL teachers are assigned to one EL center school and do not serve multiple schools.
+The high school EL services model consists of four EL teachers.
 The high school EL service model combines five approaches as described by MO DESE: Content-Based ESOL, Sheltered Courses, Co-Teaching, ELD Coaching, and ELD as a Content Course.
 All high school EL teachers teach one or more levels of ESOL courses and co-teach various content area courses including math, science, social studies, and communication arts.
-Two high school EL teachers who are dually certified in ESOL and Social Sciences teach sheltered social studies courses.
-One high school EL teacher offers ELD coaching to teachers who do not have an EL co-teacher.
-An ESOL resource course is utilized at both center schools to support the scaffolding of non-co-taught courses.
+One high school EL teacher is dual certified in ESOL and in Mathematics.
+Due to this dual certification, they teach sheltered mathematics courses.
+An ESOL resource course is utilized at the newcomer high school to support the scaffolding of non-co-taught courses.
 All instruction focuses on teaching the curriculum in English in an understandable manner.
 Students enrolled at an EL high school center will remain at the high school until graduation.